uniwebcms/component-library-template/README.md

 You will need three terminals: one to run your library's hosting server, one to watch the library for changes, and one to host your test website's server.

-Before starting, if you don't yet have a test website, create one under the `test` folder:
+Before starting, if you don't yet have a test website, you can create one under the `test` folder with this command:

 ```bash
 yarn new:site TestSite